 What most folks don’t understand before they come: FLORIDA IS HUGE!
 I’ve lived here on and off my whole life and still haven’t seen everything.
 My Florida bucket list is ever-growing!
 So the key to visiting Florida successfully is to take your time and come back again and again.
 To really do Disney, you need a week.
 To really do Universal, another week.
 The Keys?
 Another week.
 Miami?
 All the best beaches in Florida?
 You know where I’m going with this.
 You should just move here.

-To help you plan, I figured why not put my favorite hotels in Florida in one easy spot to share with all of you, because as of February 2019, we have 439,277 hotel and motel rooms and 4,583 properties.
+To help you plan, I figured why not put my favorite hotels in Florida in one easy spot to share with all of you, because as of January 2023, we have 483,431 hotel and motel rooms and nearly 5,000 properties.
 As you can imagine, not all are created equal and it’s not always easy to separate the amazing experiences from the average ones.
 If you’re going to come all this way, I want you to fall in love with your Florida accommodations – beachfront, lakefront or next to a Volcano – every bit as much as you love the beach, the fishing, the diving or the roller coasters.

 Also note, I’ll be adding to this list as I encounter even more of Florida’s coolest hotels this year, so even if you’re not planning a Florida road trip right now, bookmark this article or Pin it for later!

 NORTH FLORIDA HOTELS

 Let’s start with my home turf!
 We don’t have nearly as many unique accommodations to choose from compared to say, Orlando or Miami, but we have some real gems on the First Coast.

 Be advised: I’ve stayed at every single one of these Florida hotels at some point in my lifetime, some as part of editorial trips, some for marketing campaigns, some while working on PR projects and some on the rare vacation.
 These are my top pics from hundreds of nights in Florida hotels, chosen with care to help you plan!